jpwhalley/GMS_Stats_Course/2_Statistical_Modelling/1_Introduction/practicals/bayesian_meta_analysis_practical.md

 }
 ```

 The BFs represent evidence against the null.
 Here, we aren't interested in the null model (all SNPs have been chosen because they are associated).
 But we are interested in the posterior probability of each model.
-We compute that by a) multiplying by the prior weights and b) normalising so that posteriors sum to 1:
+We can compute that by a) multiplying by the prior weights and b) normalising so that posteriors sum to 1:
 ```
 posteriors = matrix( NA, nrow( cotsapas ), nrow( priors ),
     dimnames = list( cotsapas$SNP, rownames( priors ))